What is Pixel Art?

 It has it’s origins in early video games where resolution and palette restrictions were imposed by computer hardware limitations.
 Now it is often used as a design choice for digital artwork and video games, to give a retro aesthetic to visuals.

 What are now referred to as pixel art visuals were once all home computers and gaming machines were capable of.

 The first games machines such as the Atari 2600 featured extremely low resolution graphics and only a handful of colours.
 Game artists had to make the most of the limited capabilities of the graphics hardware.

 As time went on, through the 80’s and 90’s, technological advances allowed increasingly complex visuals.
 Resolutions gradually got higher and colour palettes got bigger.

 Through the 80’s, game visuals could be designed in a number of ways.
-It was not uncommon to use graph paper to design artwork and game levels that would then get programmed in as values for the different pixels in the grid.
+It was not uncommon to use graph paper to design artwork and game levels that would then get programmed in as values for the different colours at different grid positions.
 Or some early, often custom software and/or hardware setups could be used to do this digitally.

-Eventually, commercial paint packages were available, which could be used for drawing/editing pixel art graphics.
+Eventually, commercial paint packages were available, which could be used for drawing/editing.